dnielbowen/softwareRenderer/README.md

 Sept 2016

-This is 3D renderer with a perspective camera made from scratch without using any libraries (except numpy for linear algebra), done for educational purposes.
+This is a software 3D renderer with a perspective camera made from scratch without using any libraries (except numpy for linear algebra), done for educational purposes.
 It follows mathematical derivations mostly out of the textbooks [Computer Graphics Principles and Practice](https://www.amazon.com/John-F-Hughes/dp/0321399528/ref=sr_1_1) and [Interactive Computer Graphics: A Top-Down Approach](https://www.amazon.com/Interactive-Computer-Graphics-Top-Down-Shader-Based/dp/0132545233/ref=sr_1_3).